DHTMLX/docs-suite/docs/tree_collection/api/treecollection_getid_method.md

 @signature: {'getId(index: number, parentId?: string): Id;'}

 @params:
-- index 		number		 the index of the item
+- `index: number` - the index of the item
-- parentId      string         the id of the parent of an item
+- `parentId: string` - the id of the parent of an item

 @returns:
-- id 		string		the id of the item
+- `Id: string` - the id of the item

 @example:
 const id = tree.data.getId(2, "1"); -> returns "3"

 @descr: